 AASB 10 replaces all of the guidance on control and consolidation in AASB 127 Consolidated and Separate Financial Statements, and Interpretation 12 Consolidation - Special Purpose Entities.
 The core principle that a consolidated entity presents a parent and its subsidiaries as if they are a single economic entity remains unchanged, as do the mechanics of consolidation.
 However, the standard introduces a single definition of control that applies to all entities.
 It focuses on the need to have both power and rights or exposure to variable returns.
 Power is the current ability to direct the activities that significantly influence returns.
 Returns must vary and can be positive, negative or both.
 Control exists when the investor can use its power to affect the amount of its returns.
-There is also new guidance on participating and protective rights and on agent/principal relationships.
-While the group does not expect the new standard to have a significant impact on its composition, it has yet to perform a detailed analysis of the new guidance in the context of its various investees that may or may not be controlled under the new rules.
+The Group does not expect the new standard to have any impact on its composition.

-AASB 11 introduces a principles based approach to accounting for joint arrangements.
+AASB 11 introduces a principles-based approach to accounting for joint arrangements.
 The focus is no longer on the legal structure of joint arrangements, but rather on how rights and obligations are shared by the parties to the joint arrangement.
 Based on the assessment of rights and obligations, a joint arrangement will be classified as either a joint operation or a joint venture.
 Joint ventures are accounted for using the equity method, and the choice to proportionately consolidate will no longer be permitted.
 Parties to a joint operation will account their share of revenues, expenses, assets and liabilities in much the same way as under the previous standard.
-AASB 11 also provides guidance for parties that participate in joint arrangements but do not share joint control.
-As the group is not party to any joint arrangements, this standard will not have any impact on the financial statements.
+As the Group is not party to any joint arrangements, this standard will not have any impact on the financial statements.

 AASB 12 sets out the required disclosures for entities reporting under the two new standards, AASB 10 and AASB 11, and replaces the disclosure requirements currently found in AASB 127 and AASB 128.
+The Group does not expect the new standard to have any impact on its financial statements.